ScripturalStudies

 The “Bronze serpent” was, in fact, a type of Christ on the cross.
 Speaking of the same raised bronze serpent on the pole, Jesus said,

-Now, if Israel idolized and made offerings to the "Bronze serpent" which foreshadowed Christ on the cross, couldn't a believer do the same to the cross itself (or other objects), knowingly or unknowingly?
+Now, if Israel idolized and made offerings to the "Bronze serpent" which foreshadowed Christ on the cross, could not a believer do the same to the cross itself (or other objects), knowingly or unknowingly?

-So, each time you read, hear, or see the cross, remember that its power resides, not in the object, but in the person of the living Christ.
+So, each time we read, hear, or see the cross, we remember that the power lies, not in the object, but in the person of the living Christ.